byarmis/ExampleRepo/README.md

 * pointed
 * list

-Are those the only kind of lists?
+Are these the only kind of lists?

 1. No!
 2. you